apache/incubator-teaclave/services/README.md

   and function information will be persistent into the storage services.
 - **Storage Service**: Basically, the storage service stores persistent data like function, execution data, and task information in the platform.
-Here, we deploy a key-value database (an implementation of LevelDB) in TEE and use protected file system (secured by the enclave) for data persistence.
+Here, we deploy a key-value database (an implementation of LevelDB) in TEE and use the protected file system (secured by the enclave) for data persistence.
-- **Access Control Service**: Provides a flexible access control domain specific language to support access control rules for multi-party secure computation.
+- **Access Control Service**: Provides a flexible access control domain specific language to support access control rules for secure multi-party computation.
   The access control engine is written in Python and evaluated in SGX.
 Please read [this document](../docs/access-control.md) to learn more about the design of it.
-- **Scheduler Service**: Schedules staged task ready for execution to a proper execution node with desirable capabilities.
+- **Scheduler Service**: Schedules staged tasks ready for execution to a proper execution node with desirable capabilities.
 - **Execution Service**: A host of different executors interacting with the scheduler service to complete tasks.
 There could be many execution service